akrami/3dmodels/README.md

 # 3D Models

 This project showcases basic parametric 3D models rendered with React Three Fiber and served through Astro.
+Geometry is generated using **opencascade.js**.

 ## Development